Restorative justice: Development of theory

 Zehr's book Changing Lenses–A New Focus for Crime and Justice, first published in 1990, is credited with being "groundbreaking", as well as being one of the first to articulate a theory of restorative justice.
 The title of this book refers to providing an alternative framework for thinking about – or new lens for viewing – crime and justice.
 Changing Lenses juxtaposed a "retributive justice" framework, where crime is viewed as an offense against the state, with a restorative justice framework, where crime is viewed as a violation of people and relationships.
 The book made reference to the positive results of efforts in the late 1970s and 1980s at victim–offender mediation, pioneered in the United States by Howard Zehr, Ron Claassen and Mark Umbreit.

-By the second half of the 1990s, the expression "restorative justice" had become popular, evolving to widespread usage by 2006.
+By the second half of the 1990s, the term "restorative justice" had become popular, evolving to widespread usage by 2006.
 The restorative justice movement has attracted many segments of society, including "police officers, judges, schoolteachers, politicians, juvenile justice agencies, victim support groups, aboriginal elders, and mums and dads".

+Contributing to the theoretical discourse on restorative justice, an African scholar/expert in restorative justice, Don John Omale profusely argues in his book how some social-psychological theories and afrocentric/indigenous principles could contribute significantly to the understanding and development of restorative justice theory.